 About Me

 I am a Senior Staff Scientist working on the Advanced Camera for Surveys (ACS) team within the Instruments Division at STScI.
 ACS is a third-generation Hubble Space Telescope instrument, and is one of the two operational imaging cameras on the spacecraft.
-I am also an active member of the Cosmicflows, PHANGS, and SH0ES collaborations.
+I am also an active member of the Cosmicflows, PHANGS, SH0ES, and TRGB-SBF Project collaborations.

 I was a graduate student at the Institute for Astronomy at the University of Hawaii, where I obtained my PhD working with my advisor Brent Tully on nearby galaxies, the distance ladder, and large-scale structure.